 Aimée coordinates all editorial content for New York Nonprofit Media’s print edition, website, daily newsletter and podcasts.
 She also serves as host at various NYN Media events and is a member of City & State’s editorial board.
 Aimée grew up studying music in an East Harlem nonprofit, Manna House Workshops, where she has served as a receptionist, camp counselor, development associate and board member.
 Most recently she served as director of development and communications at Riis Settlement.
 Aimée holds a B.S. from Barnard College and an M.S. from the Columbia University School of Journalism.
 She also spent nearly a decade supervising editorial assistants on the now-defunct national desk of the Associated Press.
 Of the awards she has received, her favorite is the John Lennon Songwriting Scholarship, which was presented to her by Yoko Ono.
 Aimée is also a reverend and minister of music in Brooklyn, where she lives with her wife, Myriam, and their diva daughter, Savanna.

-As managing editor at City & State, Ryan oversees the production of all City & State publications, including City & State New York, City & State Pennsylvania, New York Nonprofit Media and City & State Reports.
+As managing editor at City & State, Ryan oversees the workflow and production of all City & State publications and products, including First Read, City & State New York, City & State Pennsylvania, New York Nonprofit Media and City & State Reports.
 He has been with the company since April 2015.
 Prior to joining City & State, he worked at the Connecticut Post in Bridgeport, Connecticut, and The Journal News in Westchester, New York.
 He lives with his wife, Kathy, way at the end of the A in Inwood, Manhattan.

 As editor-at-large, Gerson contributes and helps manage editorial content for City & State New York, including its opinion platform, Slant.
 His political acumen is part of the weekly podcast and blog coverage.
 He is a member of the editorial board and crucial to City & State's feature coverage of the annual Albany and Puerto Rico Somos legislative conference.
 Gerson is a political commentator at NY1 and NY1 Noticias, and was previously the editor-in-chief and columnist for New York City's largest and oldest Spanish-language newspaper, El Diario.
 He is also the political voice of HITN and their 2016 presidential election coverage.
 Once described by the New York Daily News as ""one of the most knowledgeable political observers of the Latin community,” Gerson is a seasoned journalist whose perspectives on society and politics have been forged from childhood experiences in his native Ponce, Puerto Rico, and over 50 years spent in New York City.